 Vendor vs. C-Suite: How Do You Prove Your Value to a Skeptical Client?
+Five things you can do right now to keep the marriage intact.

 If there's one certainty in life that your business can count on, it's being asked to prove your value.
 Sometimes that happens when you ask for an increased budget; sometimes it happens when it's time to renew your contract.
 Other times it happens without warning on a Thursday afternoon.